astreum/whitepaper/README.md

 ```

-The index route stores the index of the object hash and the storage provider's id.
+Nodes connected to the Nebula route store the distributed index of the object hashes and their storage provider's id.

-The route is updated every five minutes to remove deleted objects and redistribute indexes adding new objects.
+Every index is updated every five minutes to remove deleted objects.

 An indexer must prove they are storing their part of the index.

-A node can use the returned id to query the storage route for the storage provider to retrieve the object.

 The storage provider is paid storage fees for the storage period and retrival fees for serving an object.

-A stoage provider must prove they are storing their assigned objects.
+A stoage provider must prove they are storing their objects.

-Indexers are incentivized to cache objects by earning retrival fees for returning objects instead of storage provider's id.
+Indexers are incentivized to cache objects by earning retrival fees for returning cached objects.

-An indexer also earns a commission for facilitating a put contract and indexing the underlying data.
+An indexer earns a commission for facilitating a put contract and indexing the underlying data.

-The Retrieval Fees for 32KB is 1,000 Solar.

-The Storage Fees for 32KB/mo is 2,000 Solar.

 ### Reactor